HIST547 READINGS IN AMERICAN CULTURE

 By the end of the semester, the student will:

-1. understand current American issues within a cultural context,
+1. analyze and understand current American issues within a cultural context,

 2. comprehend American myths and the realities of American society.